 SGA Approval Process:

-1. Secure an adviser for the organization, who must be a full-time faculty member or administrator.
+1. Secure an adviser for the organization, who must be a full-time faculty, administrator or staff member.

 2. Fill out the request to Organize Form online at https://orgsync.com/29326/forms/28740/.
 Download and print the form to acquire the proposed adviser's signature.
 Submit the form to 238 Sykes Union.

 3. Create an OrgSync portal for the proposed organization using this classification: New Organization-In Progress.